chenmenghao525-sys/AML-PRFT-transcriptomic-state/README.md

 ## Repository status

-This repository is the public research repository supporting the manuscript entitled "A proteostasis-associated ferroptosis-tolerance transcriptomic state in acute myeloid leukemia is associated with adverse prognosis, myeloid immune programs and ex vivo pharmacogenomic patterns".
+This repository is the public research repository supporting the manuscript entitled "A proteostasis-associated ferroptosis-tolerance transcriptomic state links adverse prognosis, myeloid-associated programs, and pharmacogenomic patterns in acute myeloid leukemia".
 It provides analysis scripts, locked model metadata, derived result tables, figure-supporting summaries, supplementary-table support files, and repository manifests for transparency and reviewer access.
 It is not a clinical decision-support tool and does not provide treatment recommendations.

 Project repository: https://github.com/chenmenghao525-sys/AML-PRFT-Human-Genomics